ayatokura/ai-openscale/cloud-risk-config-ovr-wos-only.md

 #### Step 3: Add the sample beta notebook to the project

 As part of the open beta, you are given access to a Watson Studio notebook.
-Use it to set up your connection between {{site.data.keyword.aios_short}} and IBM OpenPages, to create and deploy pre-prod models, and configure the model deployments in Watson OpenScal5.
+Use it to set up your connection between {{site.data.keyword.aios_short}} and IBM OpenPages, to create and deploy pre-prod models, and configure the model deployments in {{site.data.keyword.aios_short}}.

 1. From the project page, click the Add to project button.
 2. Click the Notebook tile.